albertnis/albert.nz/content/blog/north-west-circuit/index.md

 ## Track condition

 The track was well marked--much better than I expected.
-When we did the track there were many sections between Long Harry Hut and Mason Beach that were overgrown and had signifcant windfall.
+When we did the track there were many sections between Long Harry Hut and Mason Beach that were overgrown and had significant windfall.
 DOC told us there hasn't been much maintenance in the last couple of years due to COVID-19 but that they were expecting to get maintenance teams in there over winter 2023.

 ## Side trips

 ### Mt Anglem / Hananui

 We skipped the side trip to Mt Anglem / Hananui from Christmas Village Hut.
-According to our DOC informant, it's a stunning view on a clear day, but generally you can't tell whether it's a nice day until you're 80% of the way up the mountain.
+According to our DOC informant, it's a stunning view on a clear day but generally you can't tell whether it's a nice day until you're 80% of the way up the mountain.
 It wasn't worth the gamble for us.

 ### East Ruggedy Beach lookout